AnnieL1229/foodcom-recipe-analysis/README.md

 **1. Distribution of Total Fat Proportion**

 The histogram below shows the distribution of **total fat proportion**, representing the proportion of calories derived from fat.
-Most recipes have a fat proportion between **0.2 and 0.5**, with some containing minimal fat and a few having high fat content.
+Most recipes have a fat proportion between **0.2 and 0.5**.
 The boxplot highlights a few outliers, where certain recipes have unusually high fat-derived calorie proportions.

 <iframe
   src="graphs/prop_total_fat_distribution.html"